University of Mannheim

 The University of Mannheim, established in 1967, specializes in business administration and economics, with strong programs in the social sciences and humanities.
 As a school of business, Mannheim is fully accredited (AASCB) and has consistently received the highest ranking not only in Germany but also throughout Europe.
 Located directly in the city, the university offers an urban environment with all its amenities.

 Germany is a beautiful country that has terrain ranging from the mountains of the Alps in the south to the shores of the North Sea in the northwest and the Baltic Sea in the northeast.
-Between lie the forested uplands of central Germany and the low-lying lands of northern Germany which are traversed by some of Europe’s major rivers such as the Rhine, Danube and Elbe.
-Along with being a prominent member of the EU, Germany has the third largest economy in the world.
+Between lie the forested uplands of central Germany and the low-lying lands of northern Germany which are traversed by some of Europe’s major rivers such as the Rhine, Danube, and Elbe.
+Along with being a prominent member of the EU, Germany has the third-largest economy in the world.

 Germany is the most populated European country with 82 million people.
-It is often called the “land of poets and thinkers” and has had a great influence on European writers, musicians and thinkers.
+It is often called the “land of poets and thinkers” and has had a great influence on European writers, musicians, and thinkers.
 Three of the Western world’s most famous composers have been of German descent; Beethoven, Bach, and Mozart.
 Nobel laureate and one of the most renowned thinkers of the 20th century, Albert Einstein, was also from Germany.
-The Berlin Wall Museum, which contains actual remains of the Berlin Wall, and the Jewish Museum, are very notable sites holding significant historical of Germany.
+The Berlin Wall Museum, which contains actual remains of the Berlin Wall, and the Jewish Museum, are very notable sites of historic Germany.
 Another popular stop for tourists in nearby Munich holds the Staatliches Hofbrauhaus, a famous beer hall founded in the 16th century which provides tourists with an experience of traditional German culture and beer.
 Germany also hosts Oktoberfest, the largest people’s fair in the world.

 Mannheim is located at the point where the Rhine and Neckar rivers meet.
 The town is surrounded by the beautiful regions of Odenwald and the Palatinate region, both of which are very popular for going on nature walks and cycling.
 Mannheim’s surrounding area is known nationwide for its asparagus cultivation and the nearby Palatinate region is well known for its vineyards and traditional wine festivals, most of which take place in autumn.
 Thanks to Mannheim’s central location and direct connection to Germany’s extensive public transportation system, a variety of charming German towns are easily within reach.
 Even France and Switzerland are only a relatively short journey away!
 Watch the video at the bottom of this page for a preview of the amazing Rhine Neckar Metropolitan Region.